Adityas: Characterisation

 The Aditya have been described in the Rig Veda as bright and pure as streams of water, free from all guile and falsehood, blameless, perfect.

 This class of deities has been seen as upholding the movables and immovable Dharma.

 Adityas are beneficent gods who act as protectors of all beings, who are provident and guard the world of spirits and protect the world.
 In the form of Mitra-Varuna, the Adityas are true to the eternal Law and act as the exactors of debt.

-In present-day usage in Sanskrit, the term Aditya has been made singular in contrast to Vedic Adityas, and are being used synonymously with Surya, the Sun.
+In present-day usage in Sanskrit, the term Aditya has been made singular in contrast to Vedic Adityas, and is being used synonymously with Surya, the Sun.
 The twelve Adityas are believed to represent the twelve months in the calendar and the twelve aspects of Sun.
 Since they are twelve in number, they are referred as DvadashAdityas.

-The 12 Ādityás are basically the monthly suns, corresponding to the approximately 12 lunations in a solar year.
+The 12 Adityas are basically the monthly suns, corresponding to the approximately 12 lunations in a solar year.
 These are also called the 12 purushas, pertaining to the 12 lunar months of the year.
 Here the months refer to the lunar months.
 In astronomy the lunar months with a solar sankranti are said to have an Aditya or purusha.
-The month without a sankranti is said to be neuter and is said to be an extra month or the intercalary lunar month.
+The month without a sankranti is said to be neuter and an extra month or the intercalary lunar month.